FraunhoferISST/DataspaceConnector/docs/pages/roadmap/planned.md

 Please find some detailed explanation of the aforementioned roadmap items below.

 * Ids-ready Test: The test for the IDS-ready label comprises different requirements, which are assigned to the 3 levels base, trust and trust+.
-The last plugfest has shown that these 3 possible levels will be extended.
+The last IDSA Plugfest has shown that these 3 possible levels will be extended.
 With the DSC, we are aiming for the base profile.
 Currently, we are writing a concept for the IDS-ready label test.
 This includes exactly the criteria that will also be checked during the later certification.
 At that time, however, the connector has to actually implement the requirements.
-* ConfigManager Integration: The Configuration Manager (CM) provides a user-friendly interaction with the Dataspace Connector's endpoints by using a GUI.
-For compatibility, some further endpoints may need to be implemented and the structure of individual functionalities has to be modularized.
-* Routing (e.g. Apache Camel): As described [here](../documentation/architecture.md), the
+* Routing (e.g. Apache Camel): As described [here](pages/documentation/v5/architecture.md), the
   integration of a routing framework as e.g. Apache Camel will improve and extend the data flow and its interception.
-* Integration of IDSCPv2: To support higher security profiles, the IDSCP 2.0 communication library is integrated into the IDS Messaging Services used by the DSC.
-Possibly some modifications of the DSC will be necessary.
-* Usage Control Extension: Currently, the Dataspace Connector supports eight policy patterns out of 21.
+* Usage Control Extension: Currently, the Dataspace Connector supports ten policy patterns out of 21.
 Policy enforcement should be configurable.
 For this, the current access and usage control must be modular and interchangeable.
 As a possible alternative, MyData and a corresponding interceptor for the data flow will be integrated into the DSC.
 On top of that, the Connector